Straadlin/General-Desktop-Application/README.md

 http://

 If you like too, you can create an installator using some aditional software or using InstallShield Limited Edition, like is inside of Visual Studio 2015.

+I thank to: Syncfusion for every resource used.